UnethicalBear/Homebrew/README.md

 ---

 ## Project Aims
 Unlike other homebrew computers, I wanted mine to assemble like a real computer - plugging in a RAM card, placing a CPU into a socket and then inserting peripherals, before providing power from a commonly used source (my first motherboard design uses a DC barrel jack).
 I also wanted to be able to use other common protocols - ideally, CPUs will be able to use PS/2 keyboards and UART communication.
-I'm hoping in the future they will to be able to host USB 1.1 or 2.0, probably for USB keyboards and USB flash drives
+I'm hoping in the future they will to be able to host USB 1.1 or 2.0, probably for USB keyboards and USB flash drives.

 ## Sub-categories
   - **ThunderEclipse**: CPUs for the project